How to Open a CSV with More Than 1,048,576 Rows (Excel's Row Limit)

 Summary

-3. Split the CSV — divide into chunks under 1 million rows.
-Be careful with aggregations across split files
+- Split the CSV — divide into chunks under 1 million rows.
+Browse-only; be careful with aggregations

-4. Python or PowerShell script — no row limit at all.
-Worth the setup cost if you run the same process monthly
+- Python or PowerShell script — no row limit at all.
+Worth the setup cost for monthly processes

-And whatever you do, keep the original CSV file untouched until you're sure you have a safe working copy.
+Start by checking your CSV's row count with PowerShell or terminal.
+If it exceeds 1,048,576 rows, pick the method that matches your skill level and urgency.
+And whatever you do, keep the original CSV file untouched until you have a safe working copy.